RhyanRodriguez3/RhyanRodriguez3/README.md

 - Book on How to have conversations.
 - The fastlane millionaire
 - 80/20 sales in marketing, the fastlanece millionaire,
+- Rich Dads: Conspiracy of the rich
+- The millionaire secret:

 </details>